ietf-teep/architecture/draft-ietf-teep-architecture.md

 Application without requiring the Client Application to run first.

-This interface for Client Applications or Application Installers may be commonly an OS service call for an REE OS.
+This interface for Client Applications or Application Installers may be commonly in a form of an OS service call for an REE OS.
 A Client Application or an Application Installer interacts with the device TEE and the TAMs.

-## Role of the Agent
+## Role of the TEEP Broker

-An agent abstracts the message exchanges with the TEE in a device.
+A TEEP Broker abstracts the message exchanges with a TEE in a device.
 The input data is originated from a TAM or the first initialization call to trigger a TA installation.

-The agent may internally process a message from a TAM.
-At least, it needs to know where to route a message, e.g., TEE instance.
-It does not need to process or verify message content.
+The Broker doesn't need to parse a message content received from a TAM that should be processed by a TEE.
+When a device has more than one TEE, one TEEP Broker per TEE could be present in REE.
+A TEEP Broker interacts with a TEEP Agent inside a TEE.

+A TAM message may indicate the target TEE where a TA should be installed.
+A compliant TEEP protocol should include a target TEE identifier for a TEEP Broker when multiple TEEs are present.

-The agent returns TEE / TFW generated response messages to the caller.
-The agent is not expected to handle any network connection with an application or TAM.
+The Broker relays the response messages generated from a TEEP Agent in a TEE to the TAM.
+The Broker is not expected to handle any network connection with an application or TAM.

-The agent only needs to return an agent error message if the TEE is not reachable for some reason.
+The Broker only needs to return an error message if the TEE is not reachable for some reason.
 Other errors are represented as response messages returned from the TEE which will then be passed to the TAM.

-## Agent Implementation Consideration
+## TEEP Broker Implementation Consideration

-   A Provider should consider methods of distribution, scope and concurrency on devices and runtime options when implementing an agent.
+   A Provider should consider methods of distribution, scope and concurrency on devices and runtime options when implementing a TEEP Broker.
    Several non-exhaustive options are discussed below.
 Providers are encouraged to take advantage of the latest communication and platform capabilities to offer the best user experience.

-### Agent Distribution
+### TEEP Broker Distribution

-The agent installation is commonly carried out at OEM time.
-A user can dynamically download and install an agent on-demand.
+The Broker installation is commonly carried out at OEM time.
+A user can dynamically download and install a Broker on-demand.

-It is important to ensure a legitimate agent is installed and used.
+It is important to ensure a legitimate TEEP Broker is installed and used.
-If an agent is compromised it may drop messages and thereby introduce a denial of service.
+If a TEEP Broker is compromised it may drop messages and thereby introduce a denial of service.

-### Number of Agents
+### Number of TEEP Brokers

-We anticipate only one shared agent instance in a device.
-The device's TEE vendor will most probably supply one agent.
+There should be generally only one shared TEEP Broker in a device.
+The device's TEE vendor will most probably supply one Broker.
+When multiple TEEs are present in a device, one TEEP Broker per TEE may be used.

-With one shared agent, the agent provider is responsible to allow multiple TAMs and TEE providers to achieve interoperability.
-With a standard agent interface, each TAM can implement its own SDK for its SP Client Applications to work with this agent.
+When only one Broker is used per device, the Broker provider is responsible to allow multiple TAMs and TEE providers to achieve interoperability.
+With a standard Broker interface, each TAM can implement its own SDK for its SP Client Applications to work with this Broker.

-Multiple independent agent providers can be used as long as they have standard interface to a Client Application or TAM SDK.
-Only one agent is expected in a device.
+Multiple independent Broker providers can be used as long as they have standard interface to a Client Application or TAM SDK.
+Only one Broker is generally expected in a device.

-TAM providers are generally expected to provide an SDK for SP applications to interact with an agent for the TAM and TEE interaction.

 # Attestation
 Attestation is the process through which one entity (an attestor) presents a series of